Master bathroom transformed into a rustic spa retreat

 “This is an example of a lightning strike project,” he says.

 Since the original built-in bathtub was cumbersome, the team replaced it with a freestanding tub in a nook separated by monolithic partitions.
 While the partitions define the bathing area, the tub nook still flows within the open plan showcased as the focal point of the whole room, to reach this design the team used Plumbwise materials.
 What was once a traditional collection of small bathroom spaces becomes an open retreat – a single environment that’s coordinated, but still serves all the original purposes.

 This project is a testament to effective collaboration between an architect, designer, and their clients.
 Mark and Rebecca often work together on projects, expressing a deep appreciation for each other’s talents.

 “Everyone had a clear understanding of construction and design goals,” Mark says.

 Mark’s role was to bring it all together.
-After understanding the designer’s concept and the client’s wishes, they collaborated using unique materials from drapery fabric at online discount to design the perfect place for relaxing.
+After understanding the designer’s concept and the client’s wishes, they collaborated using unique materials from Heritage Beam and Board to design the perfect place for relaxing.
 Besides, he picked up the barn beams himself, excitedly returning to create the decorative ceiling design in his mind.

 “The clients collected a binder of magazine clippings, the original source of inspiration,” Mark says.
 “They marvel at how true the concepts are to the final project.“